 How the Solid Principles (may) apply to ECS

 Is ECS a paradigm?
 If we define as paradigm a style, or “way” of programming, then sure ECS is a paradigm.
 If a paradigm must be able to solve all the possible programming problems, then I am not sure if the ECS way to manage data can handle all the possible algorithms.
 I guess it may with the right ECS implementation together with the tools provided by a simple procedural language.
 The important thing though is that ECS gives a strict direction to solve most of the problems, so that a game can possibly be developed using 100% ECS (which is what I proved in Freejam using Svelto.ECS).

 Going back to less “philosophical” matters, let’s talk about how to use ECS properly now.
 In this second part of the article I will make an exercise in trying to understand if the SOLID principles, born for the OOP paradigm, can be applied to the ECS paradigm too.
 The reason being that, if ECS is used to write an entire application and not only few parts that need to be “fast”, we need to have some sort of guidelines to be sure that our code is kept maintainable over the time.

-Let’s start from the most fundamental fact: exactly like an IoC container would result in an absolutely evil tool if used without inversion of control, any ECS based codebase will fail to be easily maintained if developed without layers of abstractions.
+Let’s start from the most fundamental fact: exactly like an IoC container would result in a troublesome tool if used without inversion of control, any complex ECS based codebase will be harder to maintain if developed without layers of abstractions.
 In fact an ECS codebase implemented without layers of abstractions, is fundamentally procedural code with globally accessible data.
-A scenario like this would just lead to unmaintainable code.
-ECS alone is not enough to be able to write code that is easy to refactor and maintain (trust me, I have proofs), but it show us the right mindset to implement the tools that will still need to be used correctly.
+ECS alone is not enough to be able to write code that is easy to refactor and maintain (trust me, I have proofs), but it shows us the right mindset to implement the tools that will still need to be used correctly.